ruby-analysis/sexp_analysis/README.md

 I also bet that organizing a really simple blog application based on domain concepts mapping to domain folders is also overkill.

-So the question is this:
+So the questions to answer are:

 > Can I create a metric that gives a good feel for how coupled/cohesive/spaghetti-like a codebase is?